bonzibonzabi/stillwater/README.md

   - You donate no capitol gold  (what else will you do with it?)
   - We never hear from  you in the chat.
 (Boring)

-Did not attack in 12/26/2022 war: (Many of these alredy kicked)
+Did not attack in 12/26/2022 war: (Many of these already kicked)
 - Alec Kerr
 - Jesus
 - Mortem